 Dan Holzer, BELM '09

-Dan Holzer currently works as Process Engineering Manager at a green chemical company named 'Evolved by Nature'.
-At this Medford MA-based startup, Dan works to transition new products and formulations from R&D into Manufacturing.
-Previously, he was Sr. Mechanical Engineer and Product Owner at Shell TechWorks; a Cambridge-based innovation center focused on rapid technology development within the energy sector.
-During this time he worked on a wide range of projects including an artificial intelligence-based safety alert system, and hardware innovations for a fleet of electric delivery vehicles.
-Prior to this, Dan held multiple roles at a battery technology startup (Ambri Inc) and composites product development company (Ceradyne-Diaphorm).
-He holds several provisional and full utility patents for his innovative work at these t companies.
-Dan received a Bachelor of Science in Electro-mechanical engineering from Wentworth in 2009.
+Dan Holzer is the founder and principal at Ground Up Innovations (GUI), a small engineering consultancy that focuses in the robotics and automation space.
+At GUI, Dan works with startups to design and prototype their novel technologies.
+Before starting GUI, Dan worked for both small startups and a fortune 100 company; most recently as the Process Engineering Manager at a green chemical development startup, 'Evolved by Nature'.
+At EBN Dan worked to transition new products and formulations from R&D into Manufacturing.
+Prior to this, he was Sr. Mechanical Engineer and Product Owner at Shell TechWorks; a Cambridge-based innovation center focused on rapid technology development within the energy sector.
+During this time he worked on a wide range of projects including an artificial intelligence powered safety alert system and hardware innovations for a fleet of electric delivery vehicles.
+Dan has also held multiple roles at the high-temperature battery startup, Ambri Inc; and composites product development company, Ceradyne-Diaphorm.
+Dan holds several provisional and full utility patents for his innovative work at these companies.

 Gary Johnson, AET '72